-This responsibility includes the selection and application of appropriate markups in iXBRL using ESEF taxonomy and designing, implementing and maintaining internal controls relevant for the preparation of the Single Electronic Reporting Format of the consolidated financial statements which is free from material non-compliance with the requirements of the ESEF Regulation.
+This responsibility includes the selection and application of appropriate markups in iXBRL using ESEF taxonomy and designing, implementing and maintaining internal controls relevant for the preparation of the Single Electronic Reporting Format of the consolidated financial statements, which is free from material non-compliance with the requirements of the ESEF Regulation.

-Those charged with governance are responsible for overseeing the financial reporting process.
+Those charged with governance are responsible for overseeing the financial reporting process, which includes also the preparation of consolidated financial statements in the single electronic reporting format required by applicable requirements.